Was it something I ate?

 - Don't put cooked foods back on the unwashed plate that held them prior to cooking.

-- Once meat is thoroughly cooked and ready to serve, don't brush on more marinade unless it is fresh and has not been used on raw or partially cooked meat.
+- Once meat is thoroughly cooked only brush on fresh marinade, not what was used for the raw meat or poultry.

 Heating foods adequately kills germs that can make you sick.

 - Use a meat thermometer to make sure foods are cooked to a safe temperature.